April 15, 2026

 This panel will explore actionable strategies to improve population health in Georgia by addressing the interconnected drivers of health outcomes across rural, suburban, and urban communities.
 Experts will discuss approaches to reducing chronic disease, strengthening behavioral health supports, and advancing maternal and child health through evidence-based interventions.
 Panelists will highlight opportunities to integrate healthcare and social services, expand community health worker programs, leverage data to target resources, and promote equity through policies that address housing, transportation, food access, and other social determinants.

-Melissa (Moose) Alperin: Associate Professor Director, Executive MPH Program, Rollins School of Public Health, Department of Behavioral, Social, and Health Education Sciences, Emory University
+Moose Alperin: Associate Professor, Director, Executive MPH Program; Rollins School of Public Health, Department of Behavioral, Social, & Health Education Sciences, Emory University

 Leah Chan: Director of Health Justice, Georgia Budget & Policy Institute